UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 ### **Answer:**

 **Mark:** Then 1.69% is the fee for the Marketplace.

-We decided that because what better to do when you build a dope-a-- Marketplace and just put a cherry on top?
-That's a meme and just put a little 69.
+We decided that because what better to do when you build a dope ass Marketplace— you put a cherry on top, right?
+That's a meme, a little 69.
 We were going to do 69420, but we wanted to make it simple.

-**Tyler:** As the finders fee.

-**Mark:** I think the finders fee comes up.
-Tyler said it's all good.

 ### **Question:**